What’s Happening At Los Padrinos Juvenile Hall?

 ‘The urgency is now’

-All of this comes as youth justice reform activists continue to push the county to make big changes with the probation department.
+All of this comes as youth justice reform activists continue to push L.A.
+County to make big changes within the probation department.

 Among other things, they want the county to release as many pre-trial incarcerated young people as soon as possible.
 They also want the county to move on a sweeping plan it approved three years ago that aims to replace locked facilities with "a home-like setting."
-And they’re critical of the probation department, which has struggled to get officers to show up to work.
-The department has called what it’s facing a staffing crisis.
+And they’re critical of the probation department's efforts to get officers to show up to work.

 “The urgency is now,” said Emilio Zapién with the nonprofit Youth Justice Coalition.

 “We don’t want to see another young person pass away.
-We don’t want to see another young person overdose,” he said.
+We don’t want to see another young person overdose," he added, referring to Diaz's fatal drug overdose at the Nidorf facility.

-Earlier this year, 18-year-old Bryan Diaz died of a drug overdose at the Nidorf facility in Sylmar.

 “We’ve been coming here every Tuesday for years, giving public comment, meeting with your staff, making phone calls, engaging in the ways you ask us to and it hasn’t resulted in the protection of young people,” Zapién said.